CHRISCARLON/herding-cats/README.md

 ## Purpose

-**The aim of this project is simple: create a basic Python library to explore and interact with open data catalogues**.
+**The aim of this project is simple: create a basic Python library to explore and interact with open data sources**.

 This will improve and speed up how users: